HassiumTeam/Hassium/docs/Introduction.md

 ## Part 2: Running Your First Program

 Now it's time to create our first program.
-In the folder where Hassium is located open up your favorite text editor (I reccomend vim for *nix) and type the code in HelloWorldPrgm.hs:
+In the folder where Hassium is located open up your favorite text editor (I reccomend vim for *nix) and type the code in HelloWorldPrgm.has:
 ```
 $SUMMARY: Shows a greeting to the user$